plone/documentation/docs/backend/widgets.md

 ### Customize existing widgets `pattern_options`

-There is a special attribute called `pattern_options` which is used in Classic-UI for pattern configuration and in Volto (how ?).
+There is a special attribute called `pattern_options` which is used in Classic UI for pattern configuration and in Volto (how ?).

 If you define your own schema you can set this attribute with autoform directives (see {ref}`relations-configure-the-relateditemsfieldwidget-label` for example).